-Indiana Minor in Possession Defense Lawyers
+Indiana Minor In Possession Defense Lawyer

-Why Choose The Criminal Defense Team to Represent Me?
+Why Choose The Criminal Defense Team To Represent Me?

 We also have three former prosecuting attorneys on staff, which gives us the advantage in fighting against charges of all kinds.
 Not only can they provide the perspective of a prosecuting attorney while we build your case, the relationships they developed while working as prosecutors enable them to strategically make plea deals or bond agreements on your behalf.